-Snorkeling, Scuba Diving, Hiking, Cycling or taking a Day Trip to one of the surrounding islands can be an unforgotten adventure.
+Snorkelling, Scuba Diving, Hiking, Cycling or taking a Day Trip to one of the surrounding islands can be unforgettable adventures.

-Bars of all types with fantastic sea views offer all types of night life from karaoke to disco and greek dances.
+All types of bars with spectacular sea views offer all types of nightlife from karaoke to disco and greek music with live dances.

 In antiquity Kalymnos was known as Kalydna, meaning: good water.
-The first settlements on the island date back to the Neolithic period and has been inhabited ever since.
+The first settlements on the island date back to the Neolithic period and have been inhabited ever since.

 In The Iliad Homer reports that the island contributed 30 ships to the Trojan War.